nevetS/User-Tracking/README.md

 there is no activity in the early hours of the morning.
 Sometimes it will live for a few days.

 The script runs on Google App Engine.

+The code that does all the work is in Main.py.

+It's placed here publicly so that it can be reviewed by anybody to ensure we are not doing anything nefarious with end user information.